 Disclosure: Some of the links on this page are affiliate links.
 However, our review is our accurate opinion.
 We wouldn’t recommend something that we didn’t love.
 We promise!
 For more information, see our Disclosure page.

-In case you are not familiar with MasterClass, it’s a new collection of online classes taught by experts in a variety of fields.
+In case you are not familiar with MasterClass, it’s a collection of online classes taught by experts in a variety of fields.
 In addition to the Daniel Negreanu MasterClass on poker, you can choose from such other luminaries as Carlos Santana on the Art and Soul of Playing Guitar, Annie Leibovitz on Photography, Spike Lee on Filmmaking, and Alice Waters on the Art of Home Cooking.
 Masterclass includes a combination of video content, printable lesson summaries, and an online

 Daniel Negreanu MasterClass Content